 In 2010, the NSA paid GCHQ £15.5m for redevelopments at the site.

 There are 21 satellite antennae of various sizes and, on the basis of their position, their elevation and their azimuth angle, the antennae are generally orientated towards satellites of the INTELSAT, Intersputnik and INMARSAT communications networks over the Atlantic Ocean, Africa and the Indian Ocean, as well as towards the Middle East and mainland Europe.
 Somewhere between 2011 and 2013, a torus antenna was installed, which is able to receive the signals of up to 35 satellites simultaneously.
 This antenna is not covered by a radome, as shown below.

-The Torus antenna at Morwenstow (right)
+The Torus antenna at Morwenstow (images: Googe Earth)

 Staff are drawn from GCHQ (UK) and the NSA (U.S.) and the station is operated under the UKUSA agreement, gathering data for the ECHELON signals intelligence (SIGINT) network.
 Comparable stations in operation include Menwith Hill (UK), Sugar Grove (West Virginia, U.S.), Yakima (Washington, U.S.), Sabana Seca (Puerto Rico), Misawa (Japan), Pine Gap (Australia), Geraldton (Australia), GCSB Waihopai (New Zealand) and GCSB Tangimoana (New Zealand) that cover other INTELSAT areas such as South America and the Pacific Ocean.

 Torus sites and coverage of the geostationary satellite belt

 1. Morwenstow; 2.
 Menwith Hill; 3.
 GCHQ Ayios Nikolaos, Cyprus; 4.
 Seeb, Oman;